nextgis/docs_ngcom/source/ngqgis_connect.rst

    Selecting QGIS style for export

+2. If you select a **style** in the Connect window, all the styles of the layer weill be added, with the selected style chosen as current style.

+3. If you select a **resource group** containing layers with multiple styles, all the styles will be added.
+The style used as current will be the one with the same name as the layer or the first in alphabetical order.
+No dialog will be displayed.

+4. If you add WFS/OGCF, the style with the same name as the layer or the first in alphabetical order will be chosen.

+You can change current style in the layer properties.

 If the layer is exported successfully you'll see in QGIS Layers panel a new GeoJSON vector layer which you can use in your projects or save to your device in a required format.